wI2L/kubectl-vpa-recommendation/README.md

 - `--show-containers`, `-c`: Display containers recommendations for each `VerticalPodAutoscaler` resource
 - `--show-kind`, `-k`: Show the resource type for the requested object(s) and their target
 - `--show-namespace`: Show resource namespace as the first column
 - `--sort-columns`: Comma-separated list of column names for sorting the table.
+Any of: cpu-diff, cpu-rec, cpu-req, mem-diff, mem-rec, mem-request, name, namespace, target.
 Default to `namespace,name`
 - `--sort-order`: The sort order of the table columns.
 Either `asc` or `desc`.
 Default to `asc`

 To view the full list of available options, use the following command: